tracim/tracim/backend/doc/setting.md

 ## Adapt Email Notification Feature

-To make this feature work you first need a working email notification(section Enabling the Mail Notification Feature)
+To use this feature, you need working email notifications (see section Enabling the Mail Notification Feature)

 #### Multiple email address notification
 For best support, it's better to use email address per id, like: